 - 1 teaspoon of vanilla extract

 Combine the sugar, corn syrup, 1 cup cream and butter, and 1 cup of cream in a heavy saucepan.
 Bring to a boil, stirring frequently.
 Next, add the remaining cream.

 Raise the temperature of the mixture to 242° F, without stirring.
 It’s ready when a drop of the syrup forms a soft ball when dropped into a glass of cold water.
 Stir in your vanilla.

 Pour the mixture into a buttered pan and refrigerate.
 When they’ve cooled, let them warm to room temperature and cut into squares.
 Wrap the caramels in wax paper and enjoy.

 Which pot is great for making candy at home?

 Making your own candy at home requires an element of focus and attention.
 Mess it up, and you’re going to ruin your pots.
 When sugar burns and sticks to your pot, it’s a complete nightmare to remove it.
 This is why you need a quality cooking pot that is strong and durable.

 Stainless steel makes for a good material to cook candy with.
-The coloring of the steel also allows you to monitor the color of your candy mixtures so you know it hasn’t burned yet.
+The coloring of the steel also lets you monitor the color of your candy mixtures so you know it hasn’t burned yet.
 Nonstick surfaces will be dark and ultimately make it harder to see the coloring.
 Stainless steel is also a strong and durable material that will last a long time.